expo/expo/docs/README.md

 Please commit any sizeable diffs that are the result of `prettier` separately to make reviews as easy as possible.

 If you have a code block using `/* @info */` highlighting, use `{/* prettier-ignore */}` on the block and take care to preview the block in the browser to ensure that the indentation is correct - the highlighting annotation will sometimes swallow newlines.

-## TODOs:

-- Handle image sizing in imports better
-- Make Snack embeds work; these are marked in some of the React Native docs but they are just imported as plain JS code blocks